aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _189_ But money does grant this equation of commodities a socially valid character, there is no longer any need for the 1 iron = 5 wheat because of money.

-_191_ Gold then becomes a universal measurement: 'in spite of the confusing variety of the commodities themselves, their values become magnitudes of the same denomination, gold-magnitudes'.
+_191_ Gold then becomes a universal measurement.

-_193_ Digression on how the price of money and the price of commodities are independent; one may rise and one may fall, both may rise or fall together.
+_193_ The price of money and the price of commodities are independent; one may rise and one may fall, both may rise or fall together.

-The terms originally assigned to specific amounts of precious metals (a 'pound' initially referred to a pound of silver) become autonomous over time because of:
+The terms originally assigned to specific amounts of precious metals (a 'pound' initially referred to a pound of silver) become autonomous over time because:

 1. the introduction of foreign coinage which develop different names
 2. the development of material wealth; copper edging out silver, edged out in turn by gold